Cyberius9/docker-templates/README.md

-# This repository was specially adapted for Cyberius needs
+# This repository was specially adapted for Cyberius